Hyacinthus Orientalis (Dutch Hyacinth)

 Light

 Hyacinths need good light to bring into flower and to prevent the stems from becoming leggy and top-heavy.
-They will also need good light to build energy for the next years display if you plan to keep the bulbs and plant them outside in Spring.
+They will also need good light to build energy for the next year's display if you plan to keep the bulbs and plant them outside in Spring.

-If you've brought the plants and they're just budding but you want to bring the flowers on quickly, direct Winter sunlight will rapidly increase the speed of growth.
+If you've bought the plants and they're just budding but you want to bring the flowers on quickly, direct Winter sunlight will rapidly increase the speed of growth.
 Rotate the pot every couple of days to ensure even growth and prevent the stems from leaning too much towards the light.

 Watering